michaelsproul/rust_radix_trie/README.md

 This is a [Radix Trie][radix-wiki] implementation in Rust, building on the lessons learnt from `TrieMap` and [Sequence Trie][seq-trie].

+You can read about my experience implementing this data structure [here][radix-paper].

 # Features

 * Compressed nodes.
 Common key prefixes are stored only once.